 Our Firm

-Our firm is cited in the leading market and International Professional Guides (Legal 500, Chambers, Internatioanl Tax Review, etc.) as having a strong reputation on service to private clientsinvestors and International Corporate groups.
+Our firm is cited in the leading market and International Professional Guides (Legal 500, Chambers, Internatioanl Tax Review, etc.) as having a strong reputation on service to private clients, investors and International Corporate groups.
 Via specific focus teams, we provide exellence and research in many fields of Wealth, Law, Tax, Finance by collaborating with Universities, Societies, Think Tanks and Focus Panels with publications, seminars and an active role in Italy, UK and other countries where we have offices or International desks.

 We are organized as one Firm working within specific jurisdictions which makes us a natural choice for cross-border advisory matters, where we combine our client advisory expertise with our professional qualifications as avvocati, solicitors, barristers, tax attorneys, commercialisti, chartered accountants and wealth planners.